 Carefully.
 Slowly.
 Lifting one foot from the ground.
-Standing on just one foot, balancing on just one leg, with all the weight of my body sustained by this one limb.
+Standing and balancing on just one leg, with all the weight of my body sustained by this one limb.
 Moving the foot that is in the air forward, lowering it.
 Heel touching the ground, and then my instep, the ball of my foot, and my toes.
 My entire foot, from heel to toes, is touching the ground.
 Both feet are now resting on the ground.
 Pausing for a moment.

 The heel of the back foot is now leaving the ground, and for a moment only its toes are in contact with the floor.
 The weight of my body is shifting from the foot in the back to the one in the front.